 The Affordable Housing Ordinance offers developers seeking additional density in the site plan process the choice of providing affordable units or contributing to the Affordable Housing Investment Fund.
 In December 2005, the County Board approved amendments to the Zoning Ordinance that are used in the approval process of site plan projects to increase the supply of affordable housing and to streamline the approval process.

 The developer chooses whether to provide a cash contribution or to provide affordable units using a percent of the increased gross floor area (GFA) above 1.0 Floor Area Ratio (FAR).
 For on-site units, the requirement is 5% of the GFA; for off-site units nearby, 7.5%; and for off-site units elsewhere in the county, 10%.
 Cash contribution rates in 2015 are: $1.88/sq. ft. of GFA for first 1.0 FAR; $5.01/sq. ft. from 1.0 to 3.0 FAR for residential; $10.02/sq. ft. of GFA above 3.0 for residential; and $5.01/sq. ft. above 1.0 FAR in commercial.
 Cash contribution amounts are indexed to the Consumer Price Index for Housing in the Washington-Baltimore MSA.
-Read the requirements on page 6 in Section 36.H.6 of the Zoning Ordinance.
+Read the requirements in Section 15.5.8. in the Zoning Ordinance.

 Example of a Mixed-Use Project Applying the Requirements